nucleic/atom/docs/source/basis/basis.rst

 - using a specially named method starting with ``_default_`` followed by the member name.

-To clarify, what this does we can look at what happens after we create instances of each of our classes.
+To clarify what this does, we look at what happens after we create instances of each of our classes.

 .. code-block:: python